Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 * The 12 cards can all be clicked, causing a flip animation.
 * When two cards don't match, they are flipped back over.
 * When two cards match, they stay face-up to indicate that the pair have been matched.
+* When all cards are matched, displays a pop-up modal that tells the user they have completed the game, followed by the time and number of clicks taken.
 * The socials change colour when hovered over, coupling as links to Twitter, Facebook and Instagram.

 ## Features Left to Implement

+I don't really think the page needs any other features.
+It gives the user the intended experience, albeit it all one page.

 ## Technologies Used